blugenus/manage-remote-work/README.md

 }
 ```

-and fill in the smtp configuration details we set before:
+and fill in the smtp configuration details we set before (ps please use the setting of your smtp server:

 ```
 sudo cp smtp-sample.json smtp.json